-System or Subsystem or Nucl ear Safety Design Bases System or Facility (System Code) Function (as Applicable) Component Safety Function Controlling Parameters and Values Design Criteria Mechanical Handling System (H) Cask Handling Cask Handling Yoke (200-HM00- BEAM-00001) Protect against drop H.RF.HM.01.
+System or Subsystem or Function (as Applicable) em or n (as ble) Component Nuclear Safety Design Bases Facility (System Code) Safety Function Controlling Parameters and Values Design Criteria Mechanical Handling System (H) Cask Handling Cask Handling k Handling Cask Handling Yoke (200-HM00- BEAM-00001) H.RF.HM.01.
 The cask handling yoke is an integral part of the load-bearing path.
 See cask handling crane requirements.
 The special lifting device/adapter is required to be designed in accordance with the requirements of ANSI N14.6-1993, as modified by NUREG-0612 (NRC 1980), Section 5.1.1(4).
 Special lifting devices are required to have an interlock to prevent special lifting device actuation if the special lifting device is not properly connected to the hoisting system and an interlock to prevent hoist motion if the special lifting device is not either fully engaged or fully disengaged.
 Special lifting devices/adapters are required to be designed for loads and accelerations associated with a DBGM-2 seismic event.
-Cr.
-(20 Cask Handling Crane; 200-ton (200-HM00-CRN- 00001) Protect against drop H.RF.HM.02.
+Cask Handling Crane; 200-ton (200-HM00-CRN- 00001) H.RF.HM.02.
 The mean probability of dropping a loaded cask from less than the two-block height resulting from the failure of a piece of equipment within the load-bearing path shall be less than or equal to 3×10^{-5} per transfer with the cask yoke or 1×10^{-4} transfer with a sling.
+The crane is required to be designed in accordance with the requirements of ASME NOG-1-2004 for Type I cranes.
 H.RF.HM.03.
 The mean probability of dropping a loaded cask from a two-block height resulting from the failure of a piece of equipment within the load-bearing path shall be less than or equal to 4×10^{-7} per transfer.
 The crane is required to be designed in accordance with the requirements of ASME NOG-1-2004 for Type I cranes.
 Limit drop height H.RF.HM.04.
 The two-block drop height shall not exceed 30 ft from bottom of shortest cask to the floor.
-The crane, in conjunction with the special lifting device, is required to be designed such that the bottom of any cask cannot be more than 30 ft above the floor with the crane hoisting system in a two-block condition.